List of provincial-level cities of South Korea: Administration

-In South Korean special city and metropolitan cities, the Mayor is the highest-ranking official in charge.
-The Mayor is directly elected by the people registered in the city for a duration of four years. e.g. Mayor of Seoul.
+In South Korean special metropolitan city and metropolitan cities, the mayor is the highest-ranking official in charge.
+The mayor is directly elected by the people registered in the city for a duration of four years (e.g., the mayor of Seoul).

 Metropolitan functions such as water supply and public transport are integrated into the sole prefecture other than scattered to each municipality.